7th Cavalry Regiment: Border war

 Back in the United States, the regiment was again stationed in the southwest, in Arizona (Camp Harvey J. Jones), where it patrolled the U.S.-Mexico border and later was part of the Mexican Punitive Expedition of 1916 to 1917.
 During this expedition, the 7th Cavalry executed what is regarded as America's "last true Cavalry charge" at the Battle of Guerrero.
 Colonel George A. Dodd, commanding a force of 370 from the 7th Cavalry, led his Troopers into the Mexican State of Chihuahua in pursuit of Pancho Villa.
 After riding 400 miles in 14 days, Dodd's exhausted Troopers finally caught up with Villa's force in the town of Guerrero on 29 March 1916.

 The 7th Cavalry was low on rations, and had to fight a battle against a well defended town.
 According to varying sources, there were between 200 and 500 Villistas at Guerrero, spread out across the town, and for the first couple of hours after the 7th Cavalry's arrival, Dodd had his men attempt to ascertain the number of enemy forces.
-It wasn't until 8:00 am that the order to attack was given.
+It was not until 8:00 am that the order to attack was given.
 Dodd divided his command into three contingents with instructions to charge and surround the town in order to cut off the Villistas's avenue of escape.
 When the Americans charged, fighting erupted at three points.
 After the charge the Americans dismounted to fight the Mexicans on foot.
 Guerrero was flanked by mountains on two sides which made it difficult to surround the town and the Villistas used them for cover.
 There were also not enough cavalrymen to cover all of the escape routes so the majority of the Mexicans got away, including Pancho Villa.
 Part of the Villista army mounted up and retreated east through a valley.
 They were pursued by some of the American cavalrymen in a ten-mile running engagement.
 Another force of Mexicans calmly rode out of Guerrero, pretending to be Carrancistas by displaying a Mexican national flag, this group went unmolested by the 7th Cavalry.
 Villa lost his friend, General Elicio Hernandez, and fifty-five others killed in the battle and another thirty-five wounded.
 The Americans suffered only five wounded during a five-hour battle.
 Colonel Dodd and his men also captured thirty-six horses and mules, two machine guns, many small arms and some war supplies.
 Several condemned Carrancista prisoners were liberated.